 In my last article, I talked about how you can take steps to simplify your management system.
 But as a true systems expert, I like to deal with the root cause of a complex problem.
 The other cause of the creation of a management system is a failure to critically analyse feedback from auditors and consultants.

-You’re trapped in a system that is unwieldy and you and your staff feel like a slave to the system.
+You’re trapped in a system that’s unwieldy and you and your staff feel like a slave to the system.
 Don’t get me wrong, I’m not advocating for no system to be in place.
-Systems are great because they help fallible humans like myself to perform tasks correctly when we are tired, sick or busy.
+Systems are great.
+They help fallible humans like myself to perform tasks correctly when we are tired, sick or busy.
 But I do object to writing the same information multiple times in a certain spot, just to keep an auditor happy.

 The quality objectives that I wrote about in my previous article are a great starting point.
 These objectives can provide the clarity you need to decide what’s important, what you want to achieve.
 Ask yourself, “Is my current system allowing me to realise these objectives?”
 If it is, then think hard whether you really need to change the system then advocate that position to the auditor.
-Perhaps the auditor did not fully appreciate how your system fits together.
-Perhaps the auditor did not understand what you are trying to achieve.
-Perhaps the auditor had not been exposed to “your way of doing things” and was used to seeing things done a certain way.
-Use your quality objectives and your knowledge of the requirements and system to your tactical advantage!
+Maybe the auditor did not fully appreciate how your system fits together.
+Or they didn’t understand what you’re trying to achieve.
+Perhaps the auditor was used to seeing things done a certain way had not been exposed to your methods.

-The other alternative is that the auditor could, in fact, be correct.
+Of course the other alternative is that the auditor could, in fact, be correct.
 Perhaps the system isn’t as efficient as it could be.
 The auditor might have missed the mark on what should be changed, but she might have been onto something.
-Take the fact that someone outside your organisation has observed your systems with a set of fresh eyes and noted inefficiencies of some type.
+Someone outside your organisation has observed your systems with a set of fresh eyes and noted inefficiencies of some type.

 Use this as a prompt to critically evaluate your system through unbiased eyes.
 Ask the big, brave question, “Am I a slave to the system and can things change?”